Surrogacy is not about financial incentive but about creating a family. It is important to be clear that it is not illegal to be paid as a surrogate.

 Most expenses will include an amount that is an acknowledgment of you and your family’s time and commitment, but that this is never a motivator.

 Managing expenses is a key part of any UK surrogacy arrangement.
 Having worked with numerous intended parents and surrogates, we can give you guidance and practical support to help navigate this issue smoothly.

 Surrogates in the UK are typically paid between £8,000 and £20,000.
 Often with additional costs if exceptional circumstances exist.
 The amount is personal to every arrangement as the logistics and needs can vary widely.

-As a surrogate you can expect to be reimbursed and won’t be left out of pocket.
-This can be agreed as a lump sum or in installments, and would be part of discussion between you and your intended parents that we help facilitate as part of our matching and management service.
+As a surrogate, you can expect to be reimbursed and won’t be left out of pocket.
+This can be agreed as a lump sum or in installments and would be part of a discussion between you and your intended parents that we help facilitate as part of our matching and management service.

 By way of a guideline, you can anticipate the following to be included in the tally for your expenses: